 Objective two of the study was to evaluate the institutional structures that enable or hinder adaptation practices.
 The data for this objective was in three areas (1) the types of structures/frameworks that exist within the different institutions; (2) how different structures/frameworks enable adaptation practices and (3) how different structures/frameworks hinder adaptation practices.
-Analysis for the types of structures/frameworks that exist within the different institutions was undertaken by using the institutional quadrants.
+Analysis for the types of structures/frameworks that exist within the different institutional quadrants.
 The information gathered was recorded and aggregated into themes per institution, this was then plotted into spider diagrams to visualize the strong and weak areas.